soltesz-lab/ca1/README.txt

 It models the rat CA1 using several cell types and can include characteristics of an epileptic network (sprouting and cell death).

+INSTRUCTIONS FOR RUNNING CODE FROM BITBUCKET:

+In your terminal, move to the parent directory where you want to place the ca1 repository (which will come in a ca1 directory) and then enter the following commands: hg clone ssh://hg@bitbucket.org/mbezaire/ca1 cd ca1/ hg clone ssh://hg@bitbucket.org/mbezaire/ca1datasets mv ca1datasets datasets nrnivmodl  # Or mknrndll for Windows mkdir results nrniv -c "NumData=101" -c "ConnData=430" -c "SynData=120" -c "Scale=10000" -c "SimDuration=100" -c "strdef RunName" -c "RunName=\"TestRun\"" ./main.hoc -c "quit()"

 INSTRUCTIONS FOR RUNNING THE PROGRAM
 >SETUP:
 1. Ensure neuron is installed on the head node and has its directory added to PATH